Meet Alastor

 Meet Mandy

-Mandy likes to dance and tap her beak in rhythm to music, as well as enjoys playing fetch with her ball and foraging in her food pail.
-She loves head & neck pets but is sneaky and will try to get you to pet under her wings which we do not encourage as this is “flirtatious” behavior to her.
+Mandy is found front and center of the store, just how she likes it!
+She is our troublemaker, always playing games with whoever she meets.
+She likes to dance and tap her beak in rhythm to music, as well as enjoying playing fetch with her ball and foraging in her food pail.
+She loves head and neck pets, but is sneaky and will try to get you to pet under her wings which we do not encourage as this is “flirtatious” behavior to her.
 She can say: “Mandy,” “Mandy’s a pretty girl,” “Pretty girl,” “Bad Girl,” “Good Girl,” “I love you,” “Whatcha doin?”
 “Maaandy,” *incoherent demon summoning noises*, “Hey, Mandy girl,” imitates the red noisemaker toy.
+If she throws an item from her cage to the floor, that's an invitation to pick it up and hand it back to her so you can play fetch with her.
+You being the fetcher of course.

 About Moluccan Cockatoos